SERVICES

 We developed a UI component system to ensure that all the changes would make it through the development process.
 This source of truth contained a collection of design elements that had been tried and tested by both the design and development teams.
 Its function was to improve communication between the design and engineering teams, ensure cohesiveness, and speed up production.

-Component systems speed up production by providing developing teams with tried-and-tested elements they can reuse.
+Component systems speed up production workflows with reusable elements.

-Component systems speed up production by providing developing teams with tried-and-tested elements they can reuse.
+Component systems speed up production workflows with reusable elements.

 Both designers and developers could draw components from this library and reuse them to create new designs and interactions.
 Reusing components would save them from having to create new ones from scratch every time something needed to be added or changed in the app.